ti-community-infra/tichi/docs/en/plugins/lgtm.md

 ## Design

-The implementation of this plugin was not only about its support for the `/lgtm` comment command, but also about how it would integrate with GitHub's own review functionality as a collaborative code review tool.
+The implementation of this plugin was not only about its support for the `/lgtm` comment command, but also about how it would integrate with GitHub's own review feature as a collaborative code review tool.

 This feature is triggered in the following cases(**Commands are not case sensitive**):

-- Use `/lgtm [cancel]` in comment
+- Use `/lgtm [cancel]` in comment(If the review_acts_as_lgtm option is turned on, the comment of the Review feature also takes effect)
 - Use GitHub's own Approve/Request Changes feature(if the review_acts_as_lgtm option is turned on)

 **Special attention**: